 Build a boat using post-consumer recyclable materials.
 Bring it to Edgewater Park.
 Launch it and discover if it floats.
-Compete to be the first to paddle out 300 feet and back.
+Compete to be the first to paddle out 300 feet and back (no motors, human power only please).
 Participants will compete for the title of Fastest Boat, Best Use of Recyclable Materials, and Most Artistic Style.

 Every sporting event needs spectators, and the Boat Float is no exception.
 So even if building a boat doesn’t appeal to you, come down to Edgewater Beach to cheer on the boat teams.
 And remember — as much fun as it is to watch the boats float, it’s even more fun to see what happens when they don’t.